The marsh wren is histrionic, bouncing from one cattail to another, calling out with its trill and rattling voice.

 Expending such energy to construct nests likely has the benefit of deception.
 Marsh wrens will destroy the eggs of other marsh wrens and red-winged blackbirds, and the blackbirds will return the favor.
 These dummy nests serve as decoys for predators, structure for fledgling young, and mark the male’s territory.

 The marsh wren loves marshes.
 The first Breeding Bird Atlas in Wisconsin found 79% of marsh wren records in open lowland marsh.
-An excellent place to find the marsh wren this summer is the Snake Marsh at Faville Grove Sanctuary.
+An excellent place to find the marsh wren this summer is at the Snake Marsh at Faville Grove Sanctuary.
 The intern crew has discovered numerous nests throughout the Snake Marsh, seeing up-close the wren-crafted nests and wren wrought chattering.
-You can find out more at their blog: favillegrove.wordpress.com

 By Drew Harry, Faville Grove Land Steward